Old(ish)

 This tells me that the universe is practically commanding you to bake with Fireball this fall.

-Here I’ve added it to a basic apple loaf cake, but according to the internet moms, you could use it to tart up a box of spice cake mix.
+Here I’ve added its cinnamon boozy warmth to a basic apple loaf cake, but according to the internet moms, you could use it to tart up a box of spice cake mix.
 The important thing is that you are having fun.

 Fireball Apple Loaf Cake